fstrozzi/Fastool/README.md

 Fastool
 =======

-A simple and quick tool to read huge FastQ and FastA files and manipulate them.
+A simple and quick tool to read huge FastQ and Fast files (both normal and gzipped) and manipulate them.

-It makes use of the KSeq library (from Heng Li) to access the FastQ/A files.
+It makes use of the KSeq library (from Heng Li) for fast access to FastQ/A files.

 Installation
 ------------